What they do

 If you are still at school you can access an apprenticeship through your school.
 Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.

 Required registration and licensing

-To operate radiation equipment such as gamma rays and X-rays in Western Australia, you must obtain a licence from the Radiological Council.
-Contact the Council for more information.
+To operate radiation equipment such as gamma rays and X-rays in Western Australia, you will need to obtain a licence from the Radiological Council or work under the direction and supervision of a licensee.